The Dinner Party: Immediate critical response (1980–1981)

 The Dinner Party was satirized by artist Maria Manhattan, whose counter-exhibit The Box Lunch at a SoHo gallery was billed as "a major art event honoring 39 women of dubious distinction", and ran in November and December 1980.

 In response to The Dinner Party being a collaborative work, Amelia Jones makes note that "Chicago never made exorbitant claims for the 'collaborative' or nonhierarchical nature of the project.
 She has insisted that it was never conceived or presented as a 'collaborative' project as this notion is generally understood ...
 The Dinner Party project, she insisted throughout, was cooperative, not collaborative, in the sense that it involved a clear hierarchy but cooperative effort to ensure its successful completion."

-New York Times art reviewer Roberta Smith declares that all the details are not equal.
+New York Times art reviewer Roberta Smith declares that all of the details are not equal.
 She believes that "the runners tend to be livelier and more varied than the plates.
 In addition, the runners grow strong as the work progresses, while the plates become weaker, more monotonous and more overdone, which means the middle two-thirds of the piece is more successful."
 With the runners becoming more detailed as the work progresses, Smith notes that the backs of the runners are difficult to see and they "may be the best and boldest parts of all."
 Similarly, Smith stated that "its historical import and social significance may be greater than its aesthetic value".

 Regarding the place settings, Janet Koplos believes that the plates are meant to serve as canvases, and the goblets offer vertical punctuation.
 She feels, however, that the "standardized flatware is historically incorrect early on and culturally skewed.
 The settings would be stronger as plates and runners alone."